iBiology/plottree/README.rst

 .. figure:: https://raw.githubusercontent.com/iBiology/plottree/master/figures/HeightTree.png
     :alt: Figure height increased tree
     :align: center

-    A crowded tree was relieved by increasing figure height

 Once you think the tree figure is good enough, you can save it by hit the save icon in the figure windows or re-run the command with ``-o <output>``